Past-release archive of Microsoft Cloud App Security

 Released November 27, 2016

-When creating an activity policy filter, you can reduce false positives by choosing to ignore repeated activities when they are performed on the same target object by the same user, for example, multiple attempts to download the same file by the same person will not trigger an alert.
+- When creating an activity policy filter, you can reduce false positives by choosing to ignore repeated activities when they're performed on the same target object by the same user.
+For example, multiple attempts to download the same file by the same person won't trigger an alert.

 - Improvements were made to the anomaly detection engine, including the impossible travel alerts, for which IP information is now available in the alert description.